ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/_angular.md

 |
 | ### Setting Row Data
 |
 | The Grid is provided Row Data via the `rowData` Grid Property.
-This is wired up using an Angular `Observable`.
+This is wired up using an `Observable`.
 |
 | ```js
 | // Data that gets displayed in the grid